sonalita/ps-k8s/proxmox_template/README.md

  - Ensure your ssh keys are installed on the proxmox host and that you can 'ssh root@your.proxmox.host'
  - Test that Ansible can reach your host with `ansible proxmox -m ping`.
 If successful, you should see a green 'pong' response.
 If you require a password for ssh authentication, add the --ask-pass parameter.
  - Edit the roles/proxmox-template/vars/main.template file - in particular, `ciuser`, `ipconfig0` and `sshkey` (update sshkey if you do not use the standard id_rsa name for your key).
 You may need to edit the name of the ipconfig0 variable if you wish to use a different network interface.
- - If you wish to use a different cloud-init image, add or edit the cloudimgs variable
+ - If you wish to use a different cloud-init image, add or edit the cloudimg variable